migocode/PPR_DiningPhilosophers/Readme.md

+﻿# Team:
+- Aljoscha Alquati - se21m019
+- Michael Goll - se21003

-﻿# Subtask 1: A naive implementation
+# Subtask 1: A naive implementation
 With long waiting periods (around 1000ms) deadlocks do not occur (at least in a reasonably long observation period).
 A deadlock was encounterd with 3 philosophers and waiting periods (Thinkingtime and Eatingtime) of 10 ms.

 The shorter the waiting periods, the more likely was a deadlock (all philosophers are waiting for forks).

 # Subtask 2: Deadlock prevention
-## Why does a deadlock occur?
+Why does the deadlock occur?
+Answer the following questions:

 - **What are the necessary conditions for deadlocks (discussed in the lecture) [0.5 points]?**

     1. Mutual exclusion